rawsashimi1604/sushi-gateway-docs/docs/plugins/basic-auth.md

 # Basic Authentication Plugin

-The Basic Authentication plugin in Sushi Gateway secures APIs by requiring users to provide a username and password.
+The Basic Authentication (`basic_auth`) plugin secures APIs by requiring users to provide a username and password.
 This plugin is compliant with **[RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617)** and ensures that only authorized users can access your services.

 ## How It Works